-Georgetown Debate is pleased to announce the Public Speaking and Basic Argumentation Workshop, new in 2018!
+Georgetown Debate is pleased to announce the Public Speaking, Argumentation & Leadership Workshop for 2020!

 This program is perfect for students looking to learn and practice the fundamentals of logic, persuasion, and refutation, and to build confidence speaking in front of others and thinking quickly on your feet in a supportive, non-competitive environment.

 Public speaking is a critical skill valued highly across professions, yet most schools offer no training or practice in this area.
 Many people rate speaking in front of others as one of their top fears!